pattern-lab/patternlab-node/packages/docs/src/docs/php/advanced-auto-regenerate.md

 ---

-title: Watching for Changes and Auto Regenerating Patterns | Pattern Lab
+title: Watching for Changes and Auto Regenerating Patterns
-heading: Watching for Changes and Auto Regenerating Patterns - PHP
+tags:
+  - docs
 ---

 Pattern Lab can watch for changes to files in `./source/` and automatically rebuild the entire Pattern Lab website for you.
 Make your changes, save the file, and Pattern Lab takes care of the rest.